Hey there, fellow work-from-home warriors! Let’s talk about something that’s been weighing heavily on my mind lately: the downside of remote work.

 Hasn’t working from home become the norm now?

-While working from home has become more common during the pandemic, it hasn’t become the norm for all types of jobs and industries.
+While working from home has become more common during the pandemic, it hasn’t become the norm for all jobs and industries.

 -